 VSphere maintains network connection within your systems so that you will be able to run general administration commands against ESXi systems with the help of any machine.
 Furthermore, you are also allowed to target any ESXi system managed by any vCenter Server System by running vSphere CLI commands on that vCenter Server system.

 You will get ESXCLI command set, vicfg commands, and some other command sets in vSphere CLI.
 However, you will also get Datacenter CLI (DCLI) if you use vCLI version 6.0.
 The DCLI helps you in managing services offered by vSphere Automation SDK interface.

 VMware Datacenter Command-Line Interface is one of the company’s latest introduced CLIs.
 DCLI collaborates with the vSphere Automation API to offer both a scriptable and interactive mode.
 By this, you will be able to monitor and manage every single feature available for REST-based API.

 In version 6.5 of vSphere, DCLI is blessed with numerous new functionalities, by which you can perform VM tasks, interact with VCSA (vCenter Server Appliance), manage vSphere tags, receive environmental vSphere information, and work easily with the Content library.
-So, if you are working under vSphere environment, this is a must to have tool for you.
+So, if you are working in a vSphere environment, this is a must to have tool for you.

 vCLI supports Windows and Linux operating systems, which means you can take its advantages if you are working on them.
 Let us have some details about the installation and their working on both of these platforms: